testfairy/ti.testfairy/ios/documentation/index.md

         <module platform="iphone">com.testfairy.titestfairy</module>
     </modules>

-Add the module to your Titanium Mobile project via “Help”, "Install Mobile Module..." or by unzipping the contents of the module zip file into your Titanium/modules/iphone folder.
+Add the module to your Titanium Mobile project via "Help", "Install Mobile Module..." or by unzipping the contents of the module zip file into your Titanium/modules/iphone folder.

 To include the module in your code and use it: